CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 Have you experienced any of these?

-Take a moment to share a challenge of your own, or feel free to adapt one of the examples above.
-Post your challenge in the discussion section below, and how you overcame these challenges.
+Take a moment to reflect on a challenge of your own.
+How did you overcome these challenges?

-### Discussion (optional)
+### Reflection (optional)

 As you think about this topic, consider the following: